 Citing a wave of settlement agreements, Phoenix Realtors announced MLS Choice, a membership level that would save agents hundreds of dollars a year while providing access to state-compliant forms and legal help.

-The option comes as pressure mounts on Realtor organizations to decide whether to change the so-called “three-way agreement,” a rule that most multiple listing services impose to require agents to be members of the local, state and national Realtor organizations simultaneously in order to access the organizations’ MLSs.
+The option comes as pressure mounts on Realtor organizations to decide whether to change the so-called “three-way agreement,” a NAR policy that requires agents to be members of the local, state and national Realtor organizations simultaneously if they want to be Realtors.

 MLS Choice as an update to MLS Only, a predecessor in use by some brokers in Arizona in cases where agents aren’t required to maintain three-way memberships to access the Arizona Regional Multiple Listing Service, Phoenix Realtors CEO Andy Fegley told Inman.
 Beginning next year, MLS Only will become MLS Choice, he added.